kunhwiko/concepts/software-engineering.md

 child class can inherit all data fields and methods of parent class, while defining its own fields or methods

-Advantages :
+Advantages:
   1) Reusability : Do not have to write already existing lines of code
+  2) Define common protocol for group of classes
 ```

 ##### Polymorphism
 ```
 Triangle shape = new Triangle()
-Shape shape = new Triangle()           class triangle is a part of class shape Shape shape = new Circle()             class circle is a part of class shape Triangle shape = new Shape()           a triangle is a shape, but a shape is not a triangle (invalid)
+Shape shape = new Triangle()           triangle is a shape Shape shape = new Circle()             circle is a shape
+Triangle shape = new Shape()           triangle is a shape, but a shape is not a triangle (invalid)

-public void run(Shape shape) {}        classes shape, triangle, and circle can all be passed to the parameter
+public void run(Shape shape) {}        objects with type shape, triangle, and circle can all be passed to the parameter

-Advantages :
-  1) Flexibility
+Advantages:
+  1) Flexibility : ability to not have to rewrite code when a new subclass is defined
 ```

 ##### Composition